Mashpee, Massachusetts: 17th century

+18th century

 In the year 1763, the British Crown designated Mashpee as a plantation, against the will of the Wampanoag.
 Designation as a plantation meant that the area governed by the Mashpee Wampanoag was integrated into the colonial district of Mashpee.
 The colony gave the natives the "right" to elect their own officials to maintain order in their area, but otherwise subjected them to colonial government.
 The population of the plantation declined steadily due to the conditions placed upon the Wampanoag.
 They also suffered from encroachment on their lands by the English.

 Following the American Revolutionary War, the town in 1788 revoked Mashpee self-government, which European-American officials considered a failure.
 They appointed a committee, consisting of five European-American members, to supervise the Mashpee.

+19th century
-William Apess, a Pequot Methodist preacher, helped the Mashpee Wampanoag lead a peaceful protest of this action, and the governor threatened a military response.

-In 1834, the state returned a certain level of self-government to the Wampanoag, although they were not completely autonomous.
+In 1833-34, William Apess, a Pequot Methodist preacher, helped the Mashpee Wampanoag lead a peaceful protest, known as the Mashpee Woodland Revolt, and the governor threatened a military response.
+The state returned a certain level of self-government to the Wampanoag, although they were not completely autonomous.
 With the idea that emulating European-American farming would encourage assimilation, in 1842 the state broke up some of the Wampanoag communal land.
 It distributed 2000 acre of their 13000 acre property in allotments of 60 acre parcels to heads of households, so that each family could have individual ownership for subsistence farming.

 The legislature passed laws against the encroachments on Wampanoag land by European Americans, but did not enforce them.
 The competing settlers also stole wood from the reservation.
 It was a large region, once rich in wood, fish and game, and desired by white settlers, who envied the growing community of Mashpee.
+This resulted in ongoing land loss.
 The Mashpee Indians suffered more conflicts with their white neighbors than did other more isolated or less desirable Indian settlements in the state.

-In 1870 the state approved the incorporation of Mashpee as a town, the second-to-last jurisdiction on the Cape to undergo the process.
+On May 28, 1870, the Commonwealth of Massachusetts approved the incorporation of Mashpee as a town.
 Ultimately the Wampanoag lost control of their land and self-government.
 Many of their descendants remain in the area and identify as Mashpee by their communal culture.

+20th century

 In the early 1970s, the Mashpee reorganized and filed a land claim against the state for the loss of lands.
 While they ultimately did not win their case, the Mashpee continued to develop as an organized community and gained federal recognition as a tribe in 2007.

+21st century

 Today the town of Mashpee is known both for tourist recreation and for its distinctive minority Wampanoag culture.
 The population is predominately European American in ancestry.
 As the town attracts numerous summer visitors, there are many seasonal businesses and service jobs to support this tourism.